TalEliyahu/awesome-business-of-cybersecurity/README.md

 - **🎯 Specialists ("Pure Play")**: Focus exclusively on cybersecurity, dedicating their entire business to developing security solutions.
 - **🌐 Multiservice**: Offer cybersecurity as part of a broader range of technology solutions, such as networking, cloud services, or application delivery.

 > **Exclusion**: Tech giants like Microsoft or AWS are not included, as cybersecurity is just one part of their diverse operations.
+Additionally, this list does not include micro-cap or low-cap stocks to ensure focus on established companies and ETFs with significant market presence.
 ---

 ## Cybersecurity Stock Lists